Red string (Kabbalah): Modern trend

 Today in Israel, it is common to see elderly women peddling scarlet thread for pilgrims and tourists, especially in the Old City of Jerusalem.
-Outside of Israel in the late 1990s the red string became popular with many celebrities, including many non-Jews including Madonna and her children.
-Additional celebrities have worn the scarlet thread, such as Leonardo DiCaprio, Michael Jackson, Ariana Grande and Tucker Carlson.
+Outside of Israel in the late 1990s, the red string became popular with many celebrities, including many non-Jews, including Madonna and her children.
+Additional celebrities have worn the scarlet thread, such as Leonardo DiCaprio, Michael Jackson, Ariana Grande, Tucker Carlson & Jared Kushner.
 The wider popularity is often linked to Philip Berg's Kabbalah Centre.
 It also gained a surge in sales for Madonna according to editors of Changing Fashion: A Critical Introduction to Trend Analysis and Cultural Meaning (2007).